 If you're the competitive type, you can make increasing your step count into a challenge.
 You can do it on your own, but it's likely to be more interesting and easier to stay motivated if you do it with friends or family, or even get your workplace or local community group involved (you can find a toolkit for running a group challenge on www.choosetolivebetter.com).
-You can use an app to track your progress or use the step log provided in this booklet.
+You can use an app like weight-mate to track your progress (individually or as a group), or use the step log provided in this booklet.